Do People Pleasers Have Anxiety? A Salt Lake City Therapist Explains

 Last but not least, asserting themselves can be a real challenge for people pleasers.
 They often find it difficult to communicate their own needs and desires assertively.
 This internal conflict between wanting to please others and taking care of themselves creates tension and anxiety.

-Anxiety Therapy in Utah helps with people-pleasing anxiety
+Anxiety Therapy in Salt Lake City, Utah, helps with people-pleasing anxiety

-How to Start Working with an Anxiety Therapist in Utah
+How to Start Working with an Anxiety Therapist in Salt Lake City, Utah

 You can stop focusing on everyone else at your own expense.
 You can let go of people-pleasing, and anxiety therapy can help.
-This Utah Counseling Clinic has an anxiety therapist that helps people-pleasers.
-To begin anxiety treatment follow the steps below:
+This Utah Counseling Clinic has an anxiety therapist who helps people-pleasers.
+To begin anxiety treatment, follow the steps below:

 1. Schedule a free 15-minute phone consultation